jmuganga54/The-Modern-Javascript/11 Asynchronous Javascript/ReadMe.md

 * `optional body` And after the Empty line we have the `body` either the request body or the response body.
 > The body for the response can be for example `HTML Document` or `Jason string`

-So to quick recap inn this section we learned about `HTTP status code` which has a numeric value that describe exactly how things went.
+So to quick recap in this section we learned about `HTTP status code` which has a numeric value that describe exactly how things went.
 The status code gets sent in the response.

 So when you make a request for some data you don't send out a status code when the server sends the data back, it gives you a status code saying that things went well or that things went poorly.

 We also learned what makes up these request as we can see it is just a bunch of text.We're never going to work with the text, instead we're just going to work with the interface given to use by `XMLHttpRequest()` and that is a great transition into the next section.

-### Exploring Another API
+### Exploring Another API | Challenge
 In this section we are going to be making a brand new request to a brand new URL as a challenge.

 This new request is not going to return a puzzle, but it is going to return a different set of data related to the various countries in the world.